comrade-coop/apocryph/README.md

 To run your agents on your developer machines you can use the Apocryph testbed.
-To use it, you have to clone Apocryph GitHub repo and add reference to Apocryph.Agents.Testbed.
+To use it, you have to clone Apocryph GitHub repo and add reference to Apocryph.Testbed.

 There are two more NuGet packages that are required: